Introduction

 Exercise 2

 Below cell contains a dictionary with 3 destination cities and their coordinates.
-Write a for loop to iterate over the destination_cities disctionary and call get_driving_distance() function to print real driving distance between San Fransico and each city.
+Write a for loop to iterate over the destination_cities dictionary and call get_driving_distance() function to print real driving distance between San Fransico and each city.
 Rate limit your queries by adding time.sleep(2) between successive function calls.
 Make sure to replace the ORS_API_KEY value with your own key.

 import requests